-- Swish your mouth with an antibacterial or a fluoride mouthwash from time to time to get bacteria-killing benefits and strengthen teeth
+- Swish your mouth with an antibacterial or a fluoride mouthwash from time to time to get bacteria-killing benefits and strengthen your teeth

-- Have regular dental check-ups to detect signs of tooth decay in the first place and prevent the abscess formation.
+- Have regular dental check-ups to detect signs of tooth decay in the first place and prevent abscess formation.
 Your dentist can also perform a professional teeth cleaning and remove plaque buildups that are hardened on your teeth (tartar) which otherwise cannot be removed at home.

 Frequently asked questions around tooth abscess